 Black Rock Mountain State Park is the ideal location for a vacation in Northeast Georgia.
 Tallulah Gorge State Park is a 15 minute drive from here.
 Moccasin Creek State Park is 20 minutes.
 Helen, Georgia and Brasstown Bald is just an hour.
 Highlands, North Carolina and the scenic Dry Falls are also about an hour.
 Franklin, NC is about 45 minutes to the North while Clemson, South Carolina is one hour and ten minutes to the East.

-Lastly, make a visit to the Foxfire Museum at the base of Black Rock Mountain.
+- Visit the Foxfire Museum at the base of Black Rock Mountain.
 The museum preserves Appalachian settler life with tours, living history, and demonstrations.
-We bought a great book from a book series developed by the museum.
-It was full of useful information.
+There is a great book series developed by the museum.
 Check them out here!

-The park also has a small 17 acre lake which is great for taking the kids fishing, viewing gushing water falls, hiking the 1 mile long Lake Loop Trail, and some minor rock scrambling.
-Additionally, Black Rock Lake is where two of my children caught their very first fish.
+Black Rock Mountain has a small 17 acre lake which is great for taking the kids fishing, viewing gushing water features, hiking the 1 mile long Lake Loop Trail, and some minor rock scrambling.
+Black Rock Lake is where two of my children caught their first fish.

-We wish you the greatest family adventure at Black Rock Mountain State Par!.
+We wish you the greatest family adventure at Black Rock Mountain State Park.
 May you find exactly what we found and make the journey your own.
 Godspeed.